mvccore/ext-router-localization/README.md

     ]
 ]);
 ...
-// somewhere in template or in controller:
+// somewhere in template or in controller (if router has matched any localization):
 $this->Url('admin', ['controller' => 'products', 'action' => 'update', 'id' => 50]);    // `/admin/products/update/50`
 ```